wp-plugins/wpsc-support-tickets/readme.txt

 == Changelog ==

+= 3.0.4 =
+* Fixed: Patched an issue where the script was using UTC time instead of the time set in Wordpress admin panel

 = 3.0.3 =
-* Patched an issue where REPLYING to a ticket without an upload was causing issues on certain servers
+* Fixed: Patched an issue where REPLYING to a ticket without an upload was causing issues on certain servers

 = 3.0.2 =
-* Patched an issue where submitting a ticket without an upload was causing issues on certain servers
+* Fixed: Patched an issue where submitting a ticket without an upload was causing issues on certain servers

 = 3.0.1 =
 * Fixed: Patched a couple warnings and other small errors in the 3.0 release